This is a one platform station on the Far North Line with a permanent way siding to the south on the east side of the line, the former goods yard.

 There were two signal boxes, both opened in 1894.
 The south box was on the west side of the south end of the loop with the gravel sidings to the west.
 The north box was on the east side at the north end of the loop.
 Due to possible drifting snow in Winter, this being a very exposed location on high moorland, this was a location where signal wires were mounted on poles.

 The northbound loop was removed in 1966 and the boxes closed.
-The northbound platform remains but is out of use, although it still features the base of the water tank at the north end.
+The northbound platform remains but is out of use, although it still features the base of the water tank at the north end, west side.
+There were water columns on both platforms.

 County March Summit [Sutherland and Caithness] is to the south west on the line south.
 Going south west from the station the land grows more remote with few roads, even dirt roads.
 The line crosses moorland, the Flow Country, to reach Forsinard.